 - And So We Walked: An Artist's Journey Along the Trail of Tears: In a one-woman exploration of personal and cultural identity, this play details the challenges the Cherokee Nation is dealing with nearly 200 years after their forced relocation.
 The production will run from October 15 to November 10, 2019.

-A Christmas Carol: This classic Charles Dickens’ tale is a classic both in literature and at the IRT, where it has been performed annually since 1996.
-It tells the story of Ebenezer Scrooge, whose dastardly ways are revealed at the holidays by visits from ghosts of his past, the present, and his future.
-The production will run from November 17 to December 26, 2018.
+- A Christmas Carol: This Charles Dickens’ tale is a classic both in literature and at the IRT, where it has been performed annually since 1996.
+It tells the story of Ebenezer Scrooge, whose dastardly ways are revealed at the holidays by visits from ghosts of his past, present, and future.
+The production will run from November 16 to December 26, 2019.

 Witness the wonder of the elegant, historic 1930s Lilly House mansion, a National Historic Landmark, all decked out for the Winterlights tour on Friday, Saturday, and Sunday afternoons throughout the holiday season.
 Beautiful floral arrangements will be on display, along with festive winter bulbs and lit branches.